gravitational/teleport/rfd/0052-passwordless.md

 In regards to authenticator interactions (2), it is important to note that the user may have multiple credentials attached to an [RPID](https://www.w3.org/TR/webauthn-2/#rp-id) (Relying Party ID) / Teleport.
-Authenticators are capable of returning multiple assertions, one for each applicable credential, thus allowing the user to pick the desired credential for login.

 Finally, in the last step of the authentication (3) we require the WebAuthn [user handle](